KnowEnG/quickstart-demos/pipeline_readmes/README-NP.md

-This file contains a description of the different output files of the network mapper (NP) pipeline.
-The downloaded zip archive will contain up to six other files for users to further examine and understand their results.
+This file contains a description of the different output files of the network prepper (NP) pipeline.
+The downloaded zip archive will contain six other files for users to further examine and understand their results.
 These other files are:

 #### Results Files
 - A) *.clean.edge - Final Clean Network Edge File